factore/forge/lib/forge/doc/update_to_rails4_notes.md

   # config.action_controller.page_cache_directory = File.join(Rails.public_path, 'system', 'cache')
   But we may need something like that.
 * the Forge homepage shows a blank error popup when you log in or return to it for some reason
+* [SR] the close button on the asset upload dialog (from the asset library, not the drawer) is weird looking

 Later: